pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 ## Band table for the VFO

 The VFO is separated into 27 bands.
 It first band oscilates from 100KHz to 1700 KHz and the last band oscilates from 135MHz to 160MHz.
 You might need to change this configuration.
-The [Arduino sketch section below](/Doc/En#arduino-sketch) show how you can change the band configuration.
+The [Arduino sketch section below](/Doc/En#arduino-sketch) shows how you can change the band configuration.

 <table cellspacing="0" border="0">